Are you a photography lover and interested in collecting?

 — Double exposure refers to overlaying multiple exposures to create layered images.

-Photography invites artists to critically engage with the medium, largely because of its purported ability to capture objective reality.
-Conceptual artists such as Jeff Wall use photography to question the very notion of a true image, creating elaborately staged and highly edited photo montages that viewers take for granted.
+Photography invites artists to critically engage with the medium, largely because of its supposed ability to capture objective reality.
+Conceptual artists like Jeff Wall use photography to question the very notion of a true image, creating elaborately staged and highly edited photo montages that viewers perceive as real.

-Also involved with issues of prejudice and objectivity, many famous photographers such as Nan Goldin and Carrie Mae Weems use the medium to explore identity and underrepresented communities through portraits and figurative work.
-In addition to the human figure, photographers also explore nature and landscape.
+Also involved with issues of prejudice and objectivity, many famous photographers such as Nan Goldin and Carrie Mae Weems use the medium to explore underrepresented identity and communities through portraiture and figurative work.
+In addition to the human figure, photographers also explore nature and the landscape.
 An example of this is the Portuguese photographer Pedro Narra who has traveled the world capturing photographs of natural life.
 From New Zealand to Rwanda, from Australia to Guinea-Bissau, the Portuguese artist shows the beauty of the animals that inhabit these territories in a unique way.
-His journey began with the dolphins of the Sado and more recently he created the Selvagens collection on the plants involved in the walks and between the rocks in the same place. in an interview Pedro Narra said about this collection: “I gave them the highlight, the beauty, which I thought I should give them.”
-His work has won several awards such as those developed on the island of Poilão, in the Bijagós archipelago, which won third prize in the SOS Endangered Species - Photo reportage category in the 5th edition of the Nature Images Awards 2015 contest - a series of photographs about the conservation work on green turtles in that Guinea-Bissau archipelago.
+Its journey began with the Sado dolphins and more recently, in the same place, it carried out the Wild collection on the plants involved in the walks and between the stones. in an interview Pedro Narra said about this collection: “I gave them the prominence, the beauty, that I thought I should give them.”
+His works have won several awards, such as those developed on the island of Poilão, in the Bijagós archipelago, which won third prize in the SOS Endangered Species category - Photo reportage in the 5th edition of the Nature Images Awards 2015 competition - a series of photographs about the conservation work for green turtles in that Guinea-Bissau archipelago.

 All the information you need to collect photography

 At P55.ART we always advise our customers to buy what they love.
-Given the immediate impact of photography, falling in love with a photograph is easy – look for the subjects, places and ideas you are passionate about, and you are sure to find photos that will delight you.
-Photography is a great means of entry into the art collection.
-As they are often produced in editions, the photographs can be purchased at affordable prices.
-In addition, their production process offers flexibility in terms of size, scale and materials on which they are printed.
+Given the immediate impact of photography, falling in love with photography is easy – look for the subjects, places and ideas you are passionate about, and you are sure to find photos that will delight you.
+Photography is a great entry point to an art collection.
+As they are often produced in editions, photographs can be purchased at affordable prices.
+Furthermore, their production process offers flexibility in terms of size, scale and materials on which they are printed.

-There are some practical considerations and terms to be aware of so you can buy the format that works for you:
+There are some practical considerations and terms to be aware of so you can shop for the format that works for you:

 Paper: A classic option, paper prints can be framed.